MUS2045 : Indian Music in Practice

 Teaching Rationale And Relationship

-Practicals provide the core of students’ learning.
-Seminars provide fora in which students acquire further factual and contextual information and exchange ideas.
-Other elements provide fora in which students gain experiential knowledge of the performing tradition and its cultural contexts.
+Small group teaching (vocal / tabla lessons) provide the core of students’ learning.
+Wokshops provide fora in which students acquire further factual and contextual information and exchange ideas, as well as gaining experiential knowledge of the performing tradition and its cultural contexts.

 The format of resits will be determined by the Board of Examiners